dcunited001/te-xel-io/app/posts/2014-05-31-key-remap-digit-symbol-swap.md

 to strain your fingers with alternate shift strokes?
 Want to exit VIM using **q!** without hitting shift?
 What to type in any strong password without hitting shift?

+> ...
+Well, i guess you do need shift to type caps ...
+But who types passwords anymore?

 # Map your FN Keys to Digits

 And now you have an extra row of keys for text entry!
 It's *almost* like having **extra fingers**.
 Don't